You are here

 It’s our job to make sure that health and social care services in England provide people with safe, effective, compassionate and high-quality care.
 We do this by inspecting and monitoring the care that services provide.

-To do our job well, it’s really important that people like you tell us about your experience of care.
+To do our job well, it’s important that people like you tell us about your experience of care.

 By providing us with this information, you’ll help us improve the overall quality of care in England.
 You’ll also help us prevent poor care and abuse happening to others in the future.